Best practices for container image management and security in Azure Kubernetes Service (AKS)

 - Include in your deployment workflow a process to scan container images using tools, such as Twistlock or Aqua.

 - Only allow verified images to be deployed.

 For example, you can use a continuous integration and continuous deployment (CI/CD) pipeline to automate the image scans, verification, and deployments.
 Azure Container Registry includes these vulnerabilities scanning capabilities.

 Automatically build new images on base image update

 As you use base images for application images, use automation to build new images when the base image is updated.
 Since updated base images typically include security fixes, update any downstream application container images.

 Each time a base image is updated, you should also update any downstream container images.
 Integrate this build process into validation and deployment pipelines such as Azure Pipelines or Jenkins.
 These pipelines ensure your applications continue to run on the updated based images.
 Once your application container images are validated, you can then update AKS deployments to run the latest secure images.

 Azure Container Registry Tasks can also automatically update container images when the base image is updated.
 With this feature, you build a few base images and keep them updated with bug and security fixes.

 For more information about base image updates, see Automate image builds on base image update with Azure Container Registry Tasks.

 This article focused on how to secure your containers.
-To implement some of these areas, see the following articles:
+To implement some of these areas, see the following article: